haliliceylan/nanopore-tools/DeepSelectNet/README.md

 	deepselectnet inference.py -model /workspace/output/model -s5 /workspace/data/test-zymo.blow5 -lb 1 -mad 3 -o /workspace/output/classification_zymo
 	```
 	Remark: only one `blow5` file can be processed per command.

-## Warnings and Precautions

-- **Mounting Volumes:** When running the Docker command, ensure that your current working directory (`$PWD`) is mounted correctly to `/workspace` in the container.
-This setup is crucial for the tool to access data files on your local system.
-- **GPU:** DeepSelectNet is able to run on GPU, but this is currently not supported by this Docker image.